 - Triangular shape.
 Another sign of receding gums is the shape of the papilla between your teeth.
 When healthy, there should be a small triangle of tissue between each set of teeth.
 Papilla should also be equivalent to the size of the teeth they are next to, with molars having large papilla and canines having small papilla.

 If you notice that the gums between your teeth aren't as healthy as they should be, you should start taking better care of them right away.
 Naturally, good oral hygiene habits are the first defence in keeping your interdental papilla healthy and better able to do their job in protecting your teeth.
-Brushing twice a day is key.
+Brushing twice daily is key.
 You may want to use a soft-bristled toothbrush for sensitive or swollen gums.